izhangit/100Daysofcode/README.md

 # Day-13
 What grade did I get?

+Whether you are a teacher or student, you can compute grades and generate your own gradebook with this project.

 # Day-14
-Rock, Paper and Scissors.
+Rock, Paper and Scissors!

 ![image](https://user-images.githubusercontent.com/108143680/224039670-85bdc893-ebd5-46f7-9924-ed486227ae2a.png)

-# Day-15   and   Day-16    and   Day-17
+# Day-15   Day-16    and   Day-17
 Loops!
 while loop  and  while True-(break) , while True-(continue)

+Make your games much more epic by adding a loop to repeat the game over and over...

 # Day-18
 Guess the Number!🤔 Guessing Game.

+'Guess the Number' game where the user has to read your mind and guess the number you are thinking...

 ![Guessing](https://user-images.githubusercontent.com/108143680/224050414-c759a6b7-c3fe-454b-888f-b8b0bd8bbcfc.PNG)